LuckyDuckTx/MMM-BambuLabNotify/README.md

 ### Credits

-- Fully created using ChatGPT 5.0 (OpenAI)
+- Created using ChatGPT 5.0 (OpenAI)
 - Module inspired and tested by LuckyDuckTx.
 ---